elastic/kibana/rfcs/text/0011_global_search.md

 ### searching from the client side

-When calling `GlobalSearchServiceStart.search` from the public-side service:
+When calling `GlobalSearchServiceStart.find` from the public-side service:

 - The service will call:
   - the server-side API via an http call to fetch results from the server-side result providers